Polish Righteous Among the Nations: Activities

 Before World War II, Poland's Jewish community had numbered about 3,460,000 – about 9.7 percent of the country's total population.
 Following the invasion of Poland, Germany's Nazi regime sent millions of deportees from every European country to the concentration and forced-labor camps set up in the General Government territory of occupied Poland and across the Polish areas annexed by Nazi Germany.
 Most Jews were imprisoned in the Nazi ghettos, which they were forbidden to leave.
 Soon after the German–Soviet war had broken out in 1941, the Germans began their extermination of Polish Jews on either side of the Curzon Line, parallel to the ethnic cleansing of the Polish population including Romani and other minorities of Poland.

 As it became apparent that, not only were conditions in the ghettos terrible (hunger, diseases, executions), but that the Jews were being singled out for extermination at the Nazi death camps, they increasingly tried to escape from the ghettos and hide in order to survive the war.
-Many Polish Gentiles concealed tens of thousands of their Jewish neighbors.
+Many Polish Gentiles concealed their Jewish neighbors.
 Many of these efforts arose spontaneously from individual initiatives, but there were also organized networks dedicated to aiding the Jews.
 Most notably, in September 1942 a Provisional Committee to Aid Jews (Tymczasowy Komitet Pomocy Żydom) was founded on the initiative of Polish novelist Zofia Kossak-Szczucka, of the famous artistic and literary Kossak family.
 This body soon became the Council for Aid to Jews (Rada Pomocy Żydom), known by the codename Żegota, with Julian Grobelny as its president and Irena Sendler as head of its children's section.

 It is not exactly known how many Jews were helped by Żegota, but at one point in 1943 it had 2,500 Jewish children under its care in Warsaw alone.
 At the end of the war, Sendler attempted to locate their parents but nearly all of them had been murdered at Treblinka.
 It is estimated that about half of the Jews who survived the war (thus over 50,000) were aided in some shape or form by Żegota.

 In numerous instances, Jews were saved by entire communities, with everyone engaged, such as in the villages of Markowa and Głuchów near Łańcut, Główne, Ozorków, Borkowo near Sierpc, Dąbrowica near Ulanów, in Głupianka near Otwock, Teresin near Chełm, Rudka, Jedlanka, Makoszka, Tyśmienica, and Bójki in Parczew-Ostrów Lubelski area, and Mętów, near Głusk.
 Numerous families who concealed their Jewish neighbours were killed for doing so.